Felix-ai/life_insurance_prediction/README.md

 is an ensembe algorithmn.

 ## Observations
 The class distribution was not equal.
-60% of the case belong to the positive class (Yes) while 39% beloged to the negative class (No).
+60% of the cases belong to the positive class (Yes) while 39% beloged to the negative class (No).

-Sub-sampling of the minimum class can be carried out to ensure that the model is not only predictive of the majority class.
+Sub-sampling of the minimum class using SMOTE algorithm was carried out to ensure that the model is not only predictive of the majority class.